Seve1995/LorenzoIlMagnifico/README.md

 There are no particular parameters to run the game.

+### How to login/register
-Once the client ask for a login or a registration, you can use one of these users to login:
+Once the client ask for a login or a registration, you can use one of these defaults users to login:

 1) Username: "Matteo" , Password: "Petrini"
 2) Username: "Fabio", Password: "Piazza"
 3) Username: "Giuseppe", Password: "Severino"

-Alternately, you can create your personale username and password.
+Alternately, you can create your personale username and password by pressing/writing "Register".

 ### How to play the game
 Every user, in the first screen, has to choose between RMI/SOCKET connection